 The bookstore is located in Building 9.
 It is maintained for the convenience of students in purchasing necessary textbooks and supplies.
-Fall and Spring hours of operation are Monday - Thursday 8:00~am-5:00~pm and Friday 8:00~am-3:00~pm.
-Summer hours of operation are Monday - Thursday 8:00~am-3:00~pm.
-Please see the store website [opens in a new tab] for extended hours at the begining of the semester, promotions, textbook information, and shop online 24/7.
-Contact the bookstore at 910-887-3432 or email: sm8216@bncollege.com.
+Fall and Spring hours of operation are Monday - Thursday 8:00 am - 5:00 pm and Friday 8:00 am - 3:00 pm.
+Summer hours of operation are Monday - Thursday 8:00 am - 3:00 pm.
+Please see the store website [opens in a new tab] for extended hours at the beginning of the semester, promotions, textbook information, and shop online 24/7.
+Contact the bookstore at 910-272-3520 or email: bookstore@robeson.edu.